 Modern challenges in data collection and utilization call for innovative solutions.
 Regulators across Europe and the UK are encouraging enterprises to use the data they’re collecting to improve operations across the industry in the hopes of facilitating the development of a more efficient and robust financial system across the continent.
 This sandbox approach is already encouraging innovation in data collection and management in regulated firms, many of which are using sophisticated data-driven modeling to cut a new competitive edge in European financial services.

 Progressive financial institutions already have begun to reap the rewards of their investments in advanced data management tools and policies.
 For example, one of the largest banks in the Middle East recently deployed advanced data collection technology to build its customer base.
-The bank designed a data management system that allowed the company to access trade-related and investment data in real-time from every transaction that went through its network of ATMs.
+The bank designed a data management system that allowed the company to access trade-related and investment data in real time from every transaction that went through its network of ATMs.
 The bank’s sophisticated data management practices improved operations that had previously taken days or even weeks.
 This is possible only because the bank’s data collection and management technology allows it to respond to customer needs faster and more directly than ever before.
 As a result, customer experience significantly improved, and the bank has been able to improve the overall quality of service.

-This early evidence may be anecdotal, but seasoned financial professionals recognize that customer and trade-related data is valuable as a way to help companies improve performance and lower cost.
+This early evidence may be anecdotal, but seasoned financial professionals recognize that customer and trade-related data is valuable as a way to help companies improve performance and lower costs.
 Making good use of the growing amounts of data financial firms are required to collect can boost operational efficiency, reduce costs, and improve customer experiences.
-This strategy is not without its risks, however, as building an effective data collection and management in the real world often requires a substantial investment of company resources.
+This strategy is not without its risks, however, as building effective data collection and management in the real world often requires a substantial investment of company resources.
 The bottom line is that firms that do not utilize the data they have at their disposal risk becoming obsolete in today’s technology-driven financial services market.